 - Prevention: Try to keep your pipes safe from anything that could damage them.
 If they are in a risky place put some protection around them.

-Avoid Harsh Chemicals: Use enzyme-based or safe drain cleaners.
+Avoid harsh chemicals: Use non-corrosive drain cleaners.

 Verifiable Stats🚨: Why Timely Copper Pipe Repair Matters?